moodle-an-hochschulen/moodle-theme_boost_union_child/README.md

 The example code is completed by a Behat test which verifies now and forever that the admin setting is doing its job properly.

+### Modify a mustache template from Moodle core

+In the [extension-modify-mustache-template](https://github.com/moodle-an-hochschulen/moodle-theme_boost_union_child/tree/extension-modify-mustache-template) branch, we prepared some example code which shows you how to modify a mustache template from Moodle core in Boost Union Child.

+In the example, we copied the block.mustache template from Moodle core to Boost Union Child and modified in a way that the block controls are shown in the block footer now.
+The modified template will be used instantly as soon as Boost Union Child is the active theme.

+Of course, the example code is completed by a Behat test which verifies now and forever that the modified template is used in Boost Union Child.

 ### Call for proposals

 If you have another good extension example for Boost Union Child, we would be grateful if you would contribute it!